-The Families First Coronavirus Response Act was signed by President Trump on March 18, 2020, became effective on April 1, 2020.
-It will expire December 31, 2020.
+The Families First Coronavirus Response Act was signed by President Trump on March 18, 2020, and became effective on April 1, 2020.
+It expired December 31, 2020.
 More detailed information is available HERE.
-The legislation provides two COVID-19-related, paid leave benefits for employees of employers with fewer than 500 employees, as well as a corresponding tax credit for employers.
+The legislation provided two COVID-19-related, paid leave benefits for employees of employers with fewer than 500 employees, as well as a corresponding tax credit for employers.

-All employees, full and part-time, will be entitled to up to two weeks of paid sick leave if the employee (a) is subject to a government quarantine or isolation order; (b) has been advised by a health care provider to self-quarantine; (c) is experiencing COVID-19-related conditions and is seeking a medical diagnosis; (d) is caring for a person subject to a government quarantine or isolation order or who has been advised by a health care provider to self-quarantine; (e) is caring for a son or daughter whose school or daycare is closed due to the pandemic, or

-- (f) is experiencing any "substantially similar condition" specified by the U.S. Department of Health and Human Services as qualifying for emergency paid sick leave.
-This leave can be taken prior to taking any other paid leave provided by an employer.
-Leave for reasons (a) through (c) is paid at the employee's regular rate of pay.
-Leave for reasons (d) through (f) is paid at two-thirds of the regular rate of pay. - Employees who have been employed more than 30 calendar days will be entitled to emergency family medical leave to care for their children who are at home because their school or daycare is closed due to COVID-19.
-The first two weeks of this leave are unpaid, and the balance (up to 10 additional weeks) is paid at a rate of two-thirds of the regular rate of pay.
-Employees will have reinstatement rights upon return to work. - There are caps and limitations on how much overall paid leave a worker receives under the paid leave and emergency family leave provisions. - Some small businesses (fewer than 50 employees) can claim an exemption from providing paid leave for employees taking care of their homebound children if they can demonstrate that payment would jeopardize the viability of the business.
-This is intended to be a very narrow exemption. - Employers can recoup amounts required to be paid under the new legislation by offsetting their payroll tax obligations that are otherwise due to be remitted to the IRS.
-They also can receive a tax refund if the amount of paid leave exceeds payroll tax obligations.
+- All employees, full and part-time, were entitled to up to two weeks of paid sick leave if the employee (a) was subject to a government quarantine or isolation order; (b) had been advised by a health care provider to self-quarantine; (c) was experiencing COVID-19-related conditions and is seeking a medical diagnosis; (d) was caring for a person subject to a government quarantine or isolation order or who has been advised by a health care provider to self-quarantine; (e) was caring for a son or daughter whose school or daycare is closed due to the pandemic, or (f) was experiencing any "substantially similar condition" specified by the U.S. Department of Health and Human Services as qualifying for emergency paid sick leave.
+This leave could have been taken prior to taking any other paid leave provided by an employer.
+Leave for reasons (a) through (c) were paid at the employee's regular rate of pay.
+Leave for reasons (d) through (f) were paid at two-thirds of the regular rate of pay. - Employees who had been employed more than 30 calendar days were entitled to emergency family medical leave to care for their children who were at home because their school or daycare were closed due to COVID-19.
+The first two weeks of this leave were unpaid, and the balance (up to 10 additional weeks) was paid at a rate of two-thirds of the regular rate of pay.
+Employees had reinstatement rights upon return to work. - There were caps and limitations on how much overall paid leave a worker received under the paid leave and emergency family leave provisions. - Some small businesses (fewer than 50 employees) could claim an exemption from providing paid leave for employees taking care of their homebound children if they could demonstrate that payment would jeopardize the viability of the business.
+This was intended to be a very narrow exemption. - Employers could recoup amounts required to be paid under the legislation by offsetting their payroll tax obligations that were otherwise due to be remitted to the IRS.
+They also could receive a tax refund if the amount of paid leave exceeded payroll tax obligations.